rise-cli/rise-docs/_docs/index.md

 ## Configuration

-A rise.js file must have a name and a sidebar defined, and can optionally have a logo defined:
+A rise.mjs file must have a name and a sidebar defined, and can optionally have a logo defined:

 ```js
 // rise.js